kanidm/kanidm/book/src/developers/designs/replication.md

 Incremental replication however requires knowledge of the state of the consumer and supplier to determine a difference of the entries between the pair.

-To achieve this each server tracks a replication update vector, that describes the _range_ of changes organised per server that originated the change.
+To achieve this each server tracks a replication update vector (RUV), that describes the _range_ of changes organised per server that originated the change.
 For example, the RUV on server B may
 contain: